-7 Best Free Android File Manager Apps: 2019
+10 Best Free File Manager Apps for Android

-The most notable difference between Android and iOS that Android lets users access the device’s file system.
-One can access and manage files using a file manager app.
+The most notable difference between Android and iOS is that Android lets users access the device’s file system.
+Now Apple has added a file manager but with limited access to files.
+On Android devices, one can access and manage files using a file manager app.
 Most of the Android phones come with a default file manager app, but not all of them are good.
-So, there are lots of third-party File Manager Apps you can download from Google Play Store.
+So, there are lots of third-party File Manager Apps you can download from the Google Play Store.
 If you are not sure what Android File manager is good to try, here is the list of best File Manager Apps for Android.
 You can download any of these apps if you are looking for a file manager app.

 Also see: Download Manager Apps For Android